jitsi-contrib/jigate/README.md

   Use of @tsconfig/node16, @types/node, ts-node, .eslintignore and .vscode.
 - [Developing applications for FreeSWITCH]

-## Sipgw

-The [sipgw](sipgw) directory contains the configuration and Docker file of a development SIP gateway service.
-It allows clients to register and call into [jitsi meet] conferences.

-In a production environment, this service would be replaced by your [PBX].

 ## Setup

 To setup jigate using [docker-jitsi-meet]: